ozgurcd/kamaji/docs/HOW_TO_USE.md

 # Getting Started with Kamaji

-This guide helps you set up Kamaji for Terraform targets, explaining key configuration files and how to create new custom rules.
+This guide explains how to set up Kamaji for Terraform targets, covering key configuration files and instructions on creating custom rules.

 ---

 ## 1. `kamaji.workspace.yaml`

-This file describes your global workspace config including:
+This file describes your global workspace configuration, including:
-- Where your rules are stored (`rules_directory`)
+- **rules_directory**: The location where your rules are stored.
-- Shared variables (`workspace_vars`) for all targets, if you need to pass variables to the targets.
+- **workspace_vars**: Shared variables for all targets (useful for passing variables to targets).
-- References to third-party dependencies like Terraform or kubectl.
-Please note that kamaji won't use the tools installed on your OS.
-Instead, it will download the necessary tools from the URLs provided in the `third_party` section and verify the SHA256 checksum.
-That way you can have the same version of tools across different machines without having to install them manually.
-Also, this approach you to guarantee of the integrity and authenticity of the tools.
+- **third_party**: References to third-party dependencies such as Terraform or kubectl.
+Please note that Kamaji won't use the tools installed on your OS.
+Instead, it downloads the necessary tools from the URLs provided in the `third_party` section and verifies their SHA256 checksums.
+This approach ensures that you have the same version of tools across different machines while also guaranteeing their integrity and authenticity.

 **Example**:
 ```yaml